slavdefense/slavdefense/README.md

 ### Hi there 👋

-I am looking for a role in full stack web development.
+I am looking for a role in full stack web development in MERN stack/Front End web development with React JS.
+My Background in Aerospace Engineering gives me a solid aptitude for managing complex projects.
 This is my [website](https://www.sagunshrestha.tech)

 ### My Github Stats